Xhy-5000/merge_sort/README.md

 # merge_sort
 Implementation for merge sort.

-Input: N, and N rows where each row contains an unsigned number.
+Input: N, and N rows where each row contains an unsigned number.(N <= 500000)

 Output: N rows of sorted numbers in ascending order.